High School Students

-The KentuckianaWorks College Access Center (KCAC) is a local 55,000 Degrees partner who can assist high school students and their parents with identifying local, state and national resources which can help you plan and pay for college.
+The KentuckianaWorks College Access Center (KCAC) is a local 55,000 Degrees partner which can assist high school students and their parents with identifying local, state and national resources to help you plan and pay for college.

 This site provides much of the information students will need to apply for college in Kentucky.

 Planning for College